 You Noticed Damaged Wood

 Termites can cause significant damage to wood and other building materials, including door frames and support beams.
 If you notice damaged wood in your home, it could be another sign that you have termites.

 If you suspect you have termites, you must contact an exterminator immediately to prevent further damage.

 How to Prevent Termites

 Termites are among the most destructive pests to property, costing homeowners billions of dollars in damage every year.
 They can be challenging to spot and even more challenging to get rid of.
 To prevent termites, experts recommend that homeowners do a few things:

 Keeping the home’s foundation free from debris, mulch, and woodpiles can be challenging.
 These materials can lead to rotting sills and foundation walls.
 They also require regular maintenance and upkeep to prevent the buildup of weeds and pests such as termites.

 Block the Entrances

 Termites typically enter through cracks or gaps and start feeding on the wood in your home.
-There are many ways you can prevent termites from entering your home and causing damage.
+You can prevent termites from entering your home and causing damage in many ways.

-Some ways you can prevent termites from entering your home are by monitoring for cracks in the foundation, filling any holes or gaps in the wood, removing any rotting wood, and making sure there is no standing water near the house.
+You can prevent termites from entering your home by monitoring for cracks in the foundation, filling any holes or gaps in the wood, removing any rotting wood, and making sure there is no standing water near the house.